furkankizilay/end-to-end-ml-projects/home-price/README.md

 <br />

 Examine locations which is a categorical variable.
-We need to apply dimensionality reduction technique here to reduce number of locations
+We need to apply dimensionality reduction technique here to reduce number of locations.

 <br />